lmarzen/esp32-weather-epd/README.md

   - Onboard WiFi.

   - 520kB of RAM and 4MB of FLASH.
-Enough to store lots icons and fonts.
+Enough to store lots of icons and fonts.

   - Low power consumption.